richonguzman/LoRa_APRS_RP2040/LoRa_APRS_Waveshare_RP2040_Digipeater/README.md

 - Power           = 22 (dBm) is max for SX1262 in Rak 4631 Module

-## 2) Press two times reset button to enter Virtual Disk Bootloader Mode: "RAK4631" external disc should appear in your PC/MAC/Linux Desktop.
+## 2) Press and keep pressing BOOT button.
+Press RESET button and release RESET button.
+Now release BOOT button ("RPI-RP2" external disc should appear in your PC/MAC/Linux Desktop).

-## 3) Drag "firmware_RAK4631_digipeater.uf2" file into the folder/external disk "RAK4631".
+## 3) Drag "firmware_Waveshare_RP2040_Digipeater.uf2" file into the folder/external disk "RPI-RP2".
 It should reboot right away and you should get into any app that let you enter __Serial__ commands (Arduino IDE, VSCODE ...)

 ## 4) The initial setup will ask you to paste the string sentences created in __(A)__ first and then on another line __(B)__.